 - 2 tablespoon Fresh Yogurt/Dahi

-Sift together the flour, salt, bicarbonate soda and cinnamon together in a large bowl and keep aside.
+Sift together the flour, salt, baking soda and cinnamon together in a large bowl and keep aside.
+Place the banana's in a small bowl.
+Mash with a fork, and then add the vanilla and yoghurt.
+Cover and set aside.

-Beat eggs and sugar together in a stand mixer on medium-high speed for 10 minutes, or until very thick and pale and the mixture forms a ribbon when beater is lifted.
+Place eggs and sugar in a large bowl.
+Beat with an electric whisk for about 5 - 8 minutes, or until very thick and pale and the mixture forms a ribbon when beater is lifted.
+Alternatively, use a stand mixer on medium-high speed.

 Reduce speed to low and beat in the oil in a steady stream.
-Mix in the vanilla and yogurt and add the bananas.
+Mix in the banana and yoghurt mixture slowly.

 Pour mixture into loaf pan and bake for 1 1/4 hours, or until a skewer comes out clean when tested.
 If bread is becoming brown from edges, then cover edges with foil in the end.